Finding Start Up Business Loans

 In the last article, I talked about personal guarantee clauses.
 In a nutshell, a personal guarantee clause is a section of the contract that says you’re liable for the debt if for some reason your business is unable to satisfy the debt.
 For this reason, your ability to obtain new debt for your business may be based on your credit score.

 Many may think, oh no… my credit sucks.
-I’ll never be able to obtain a loan for my business.
+I’ll never be able to obtain a start up business loans for my business.
 Well, that depends.
 How sucky is sucky?
 You don’t have to have perfect credit to obtain a business loan.
 In fact, I work clients who have credit scores as low as 600.
 Sometimes I can even help find loans for those who are on the cusp of 600.

 If you’re in the lower 500s, though, it’s time to work on your credit score.
 I’m talking paying bills on time and paying down debt.
 Lenders understand a few mistakes here and there.
 However, the lower 500s is really telling lenders you don’t really have any intentions of repaying back the money they’d loan.